There are several components to the NS-LIJ Dietetic Internship:

 - The schedule will include staff relief experience.
 During this supervised experience, the intern will work under the direction of the registered dietitian.
 This experience is meant to give the intern an opportunity to experience day-to-day responsibility in a controlled setting.

-- Lectures/workshops will be presented on various topics in clinical, management and community dietetics.
+- Lectures/workshops will be presented on various topics in clinical, food service management and community dietetics.
 The interns must attend classes as scheduled.
 Each intern will be assigned a topic and expected to develop and present germane information to selected audiences.

 - Evaluation of the intern’s performance with the supervising preceptor recognizing strengths and accomplishments and identifying areas that need further development.

-- Completion of a clinical nutrition evaluation with a score 85% or higher during Clinical I in order to advance into Clinical II: Cardiac, Medicine, Oncology, Behavioral Mental Health, Neurology, Bariatric Surgery, Gastrointestinal surgery & oncology and Nephrology.
+- Completion of a clinical nutrition examination with a score 85% or higher during Clinical I in order to advance into Clinical II: Cardiac, Medicine, Oncology, Behavioral Mental Health, Neurology, Bariatric Surgery, Gastrointestinal surgery & oncology and Nephrology.

 - Completion of a clinical nutrition examination with a score 85% or higher during Clinical II in order to advance into Clinical III: Critical Care, Pediatrics and Staff Relief.